-The report, released by Attorney General Chris Koster, showed that in 2012, black drivers were 62 percent more likely to be pulled over than white drivers in Missouri.
-In 2011, that figure was 72 percent; the decrease was only the third time in the report’s 13-year history.
+The report, released by Attorney General Chris Koster, showed that in 2014, black drivers were 75 percent more likely to be pulled over than white drivers in Missouri.
+That figure dropped to 62 precent in 2012, from 72 percent in 2011; the decrease was only the third time in the report’s 13-year history.
 However, proportionally speaking, black motorists were stopped 56 percent more than other races of drivers.

 The statistics compare the racial breakdown of the state’s driving population to the racial composition of drivers in roughly 1.6 million traffic stops made this year by 616 Missouri law enforcement agencies.

 Koster, a Democrat, said the disparity measure is not conclusive evidence of racial profiling.

 The report’s results have largely remained the same over the past decade, showing that black drivers are pulled over at a disproportionate rate.

 “One of the best uses of these reports is as a springboard for dialogue and communication between law enforcement agencies and the communities they serve,” Koster said in a written statement the same he used in the 2011 report.
 “It is vital the Missouri law enforcement agencies continue to review the rate of stops and searches and to continue outreach efforts.”

 Because the report is based on various racial and ethnic groups’ share of Missouri’s population, it doesn’t account for factors such as crime patterns or the location of a highway in a given region.
 Out-of-state drivers who may not reflect the race and ethnic composition of Missouri’s population are also included in the report.